 Some economists think the yield curve is not nearly the accurate signal that it once was.
 The reasons are a bit technical, but they have to do with the increasing control that the central banks — including the Federal Reserve — have on the shorter end of the yield curve.
 The Fed and other central banks have been buying up government bonds for their balance sheets, which means the shorter-term yields can no longer be seen as market-driven.

 So, what is an accurate signal of upcoming recession?
-There are some tried-and-true signs, including an overheating rate of GDP growth (which we haven’t seen at all in this long, slow recovery), rising unemployment (nope) and spiking interest rates (no sign yet).
+There are some tried-and-true signs, including an overheating rate of GDP growth (which we haven’t seen at all in this long, slow recovery) and rising unemployment (nope).
 Another sign that directly impacts the yield curve is a sudden demand for longer-term bonds as a safe haven for nervous investors, causing the bond rates to drop below shorter-term paper.
 There has been no indication of a shift in demand for bonds over stocks.

 So, what does all of this mean?
 The simple lesson: Don’t fall for clickbait.
 We are still as much in the dark about what the economy and markets will do in the future as we were before 3-month Treasury bills returned a shocking 0.022% more than 10-year Treasury bonds.
 We might experience a recession this year, or next year, or in 2022.
 All we know for sure is that, according to history and the nature of market cycles, we will experience one at some point in the future — possibly with a few unexpected ups and downs in the meantime.